awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 You can stop an activity stream using the console or AWS CLI\.

-Note, if you delete a DB cluster, the activity stream is stopped automatically\.
+If you delete a DB cluster, the activity stream is stopped and the underlying Amazon Kinesis stream is deleted automatically\.

 ### Console<a name="DBActivityStreams.Disabling-collapsible-section-D1"></a>